 - Related LinksThese links provide further information on municipal governance and restructuring.

-- List of Ontario MunicipalitiesThis list provides the names of all 444 Ontario municipalities based on the latest information provided to the Ministry of Municipal Affairs and Housing.
+- List of Ontario MunicipalitiesThis list provides the names of all 444 Ontario municipalities based on the latest information provided to the Ministry of Municipal Affairs.